 import missingno as msnomsno.matrix(collisions)

-Columns without missing values (DATE, TIME) are shown as a solid gray bar.
+Columns without missing values (DATE, TIME) are shown as solid dark bars.
 Missing values are displayed in white.
-The following graph shows the result of matrix() prior to filling in zeros in the cyclist columns.
-The sparkline at right summarizes the general shape of the data completeness and points out the rows with the maximum and minimum number of missing values in the dataset.
+Figure 13.8 shows the result of matrix() after filling in zeros in the cyclist columns.
+The sparkline at right summarizes the general shape of the data completeness and points out the rows with the maximum and minimum number of missing values in the data set.
 At best 11 of the columns have missing values, at worst 23 of the 26 values are missing.

 Land